lmbalves/iris_stonefish/README.md

 If you dont't have one already, create a workspace

-Clone cola2_msgs into the workspace, you can find a clone of the original repo used in https://github.com/lmbalves/cola2_msgs_clone.git

 Clone stonefish_ros ou can find a fork of the original repo used in https://github.com/lmbalves/stonefish_ros.git

 Clone this iris_stonefish into the workspace